Vikasdonta1/Rabin-Crptosystem/README.md

   3. Improve decryption efficiency by using only one modular exponentiation.
   4. A decryption key using a single prime number.
   5.It has sufficient large plaintext space.

+To Read More About Rabin Cryptosystem Download the PDF attach above.